I Don't Wanna Play House

 "I Don't Wanna Play House" is a song written by Billy Sherrill and Glenn Sutton.
 In 1967, the song was Tammy Wynette's first number one country song as a solo artist.
 "I Don't Wanna Play House" spent three weeks at the top spot and a total of eighteen weeks on the chart.
 The recording earned Wynette the 1968 Grammy Award for Best Female Country Vocal Performance.
-The song was released in the UK in 1976, which made the Top 40.
+The song was released in the UK in 1976 and made the Top 40.